ifly6/Communique/README.md

     - As this operates on the Java `Pattern` library, anything that fails in that library—which I don't expect will be often—will also fail here.
 There may be issues when using `:` in any regex because of the way that Communique parses names.
 But `:` doesn't mean anything special, so that should not be much of a problem.
     - Hint: `-regex:.*[0-9]$` will omit anything that ends with a digit
     - Hint: `+regex:[a-zA-Z]+` will require only characters

+11. Version 11 introduces regional tags searches.
+These will usually take a long time because there are lots of regions and each regions must be polled individually.
+There is also now greater coverage of the internal parser in the logs: if you use the regional tags and want updates on parsing, open in a command line.
+    - Hint: `region_tag:*,-tiny,-small,-minuscule` will probably remove most of the small regions from your query.
+    - Important note: The program no longer automatically separates items within a single line with commas.
+This is to facilitate the use of the NS API tag queries.
+Thus, `region:Europe, +tag:wa` will now throw an error unless on two different lines.
+    - Background note: NS JavaTelegram has now been subsumed into Communique.

 ## Road ahead
 In a future version, I intend to phase out the concept of a separate recruiter and simply permit someoneone to specify that some action be taken repeatedly.
 Some syntax like `flag:repeat; limit:1; tag:new`.